colossus06/CKA-CKAD-Study-Group-2024/ckad/1-application-design-build/1-application-design-build.md

 <br>

-**8-)**
+**7-)**
-Create a Pod named ckad that executes the container image ngnix in a container in the default namespace, and expose port 80, watch for changes.
+Create a pod named ckad with the ubuntu/apache2 image, a restart policy of Never, expose port 80.
+Generate the YAML representation of the pod definition with yaml manifestation.
+Expose the ckad pod using service type of Nodeport accessible on 8080.

 <span style="color:green;">
 <details closed>